realworlddatascience/realworlddatascience.github.io/README.md

 Now, let's [update the RWDS homepage](#update-the-homepage).

 ## Update the homepage
 To update the RWDS homepage, we need to work with the `index.qmd` file in the root of the repository.
+As explained in our section on [index files](#index-files-and-listings), the RWDS homepage is essentially a collection of different listings that pull from all the main sections of the site.

 ## Publish an article